Linear-Convex Optimal Steady-State Control: OSS Controller Design Framework

 \subsubsection{The Gradient Condition}

 According to Definition \ref{Def:Optimality-Model}, an optimality model encodes sufficient conditions for optimality when it is in equilibrium with the plant and its output $\epsilon$ is held at zero.
-We can incorporate the KKT conditions --- which are sufficient for optimality under our assumptions --- in an optimality model for this purpose.
+We can incorporate the KKT conditions --- which are sufficient for optimality under our assumptions --- into an optimality model for this purpose.

 Note that the gradient condition \eqref{Eq:KKT-Gradient} involves the dual variable $\lambda^\star$ associated with the equilibrium constraints.
 Dual variables associated with equality constraints are typically calculated using an integrator on the constraint violation: see \cite[Equation (4a)]{AJ-ML-PPJvdB:09b}, or \cite[Equation (8f)]{XZ-AP-NL:18}, for example.
-Integrating the equilibrium constraint violation $G_{\perp}(\delta)y-b(w,\delta)$ is impossible since $(w,\delta)$ are unknown.
-Luckily, doing so is unnecessary, as the plant already enforces this constraint in steady-state.
+Unfortunately integrating the equilibrium constraint violation $G_{\perp}y-b(w)$ is impossible, since $w$ is unknown.
+Luckily, doing so is also unnecessary, since the constraint $G_\perp y = b(w)$ is satisfied at any forced equilibrium point of the physical plant, by the definition of $G_{\perp}$ and $b(w)$; recall \eqref{Eq:Overline-Y} and \eqref{Eq:Overline-Y-G-b}.
 We now describe how to incorporate the gradient condition \eqref{Eq:KKT-Gradient} into an optimality model without calculating $\lambda^\star$.
-In the nominal case (when $\boldsymbol{\delta} = \{\vzeros[]\}$) the following constructions may be directly applied.
-If we additionally consider uncertainty, then we must be more careful; we will shortly introduce robustness conditions to ensure that an optimality model can be constructed without knowledge of $\delta$.